Software Consultant | Software Consulting

 - Design software systems customized for specific tasks or industries.

-- Analyze a company’s computer system and determine how to use software to make processes more efficient.
+- Analyze a company’s software system and determine how to use software to make processes more efficient.

-- Provide technical support and troubleshooting services for clients.
+- Provide technical software support and troubleshooting services for clients.

 Most desired skills for software consultants include: